VijaySidhu/level-money-report/README-Usage.md

 - Loads a user's transactions from the GetAllTransactions endpoint
 - Determines how much money the user spends and makes in each of the months for which we have data, and in the "average" month.
+- Generate predicted spending and income numbers for the rest of this month, in addition to previous month

 Technology Stack